cornell-brg/pymtl3-net/README.md

 ==============================================================================
 </pre>

-POSH OCN Generator is a parameterizable and powerful OCN (on-chip network) generator to generate sythesizable Verilog for different OCNs based on user-specified configurations (e.g., network size, topology, number of virtual channels, routing strategy, switching arbitration, etc.).
+POSH OCN Generator is a parameterizable and powerful OCN (on-chip network) generator to generate synthesizable Verilog for different OCNs based on user-specified configurations (e.g., network size, topology, number of virtual channels, routing strategy, switching arbitration, etc.).
 It comes with PyMTL implementation and is the first one to provide functional-level (FL), cycle-level (CL), and register-transfer-level (RTL) modeling for building OCNs.
 Furthermore, POSH OCN Generator is open-source with a modular design and standardized interfaces between modules.
 The configurability and extensibility are maximized by its parametrization system to fit in various research and industrial needs.

 ### OCN generator hierarchy:
 <img src="docs/code_hierarchy.png" width="400">